bcgllc/elasticsearch-bible-kjv/README.md

 - Top 50 Near Words (that were also found in verses from your search results)
 - Up to 300 verse results can be navigated

 **NOTE:** ** Knowledge of how to setup and use Elasticsearch Server, Kibana, and Apache (HTTPD) is required.
-Install instructions can be provided if needed.
+Detailed install instructions can be provided if there is enough community interest.
 ** Word 2007 or greater is required if you wish to use the XLSX files.

 The project comes with the following files: